NeoVance/Optopus/README.md

 `./script --help [option]`

-It also has 'smart help' like `git`.
-If you misspell an option it will suggest the closest match.

-### Script Arguments
-Script arguments are anything that passed through the option filters.
-They are kept track of in the `arguments` property and are indexed in the order in which they were received.
+And then try various option combinations.

-To see all usage, the tests are helpful too. @todo tests not passing yet since refactor
+To see all usage, the tests are helpful too. @TODO tests not passing yet since refactor, nnd are not applicable any longer.
+Re-do all tests.